-Breathe.
 Think for a moment about the timeline of nature.
-Imagine a natural process: seed growth, blooming flowers, decomposition.
-Does it happen quickly?
+Imagine any natural process – seed growth, blooming flowers, decomposition.
+Do they happen quickly?

 Imagine a flower, opening in the morning, not worried or stressed about whether a pollinator will come; it patiently, beautifully, waits.
 It cannot hurry up, cannot rush the process.
 If a pollinator doesn’t come, the flower doesn’t get upset with itself for not being “attractive” or “inviting” enough; it “sleeps” through the night and tries again in the morning.

-If patience were an art supply in our kit, we think it would be watercolor.
 Try creative ways to keep yourself from rushing in with pencil before your paper is completely dry!
-We like to work on other parts of our drawings, take a break to stretch, or practice fundamental skills from Botanical Basics.
+We like to work on other parts of our drawings, take a break to stretch, and practice fundamental skills from Botanical Basics.